 HGH has been tagged under many names; it has been called many things.

 Atherosclerosis – who gets it?
 It is easier to look at who doesn’t get it.
 Atherosclerosis actually starts much earlier than when the symptoms occur.

 According to a recent report in the Chicago Tribune the number of US teens that are using synthetic HGH has more than doubled from 2012 to 2013.
-A survey done by a group of antidrug advocates found the reason HGH use was up was because users were seeking to improve their athletic performance and their appearance.

 Since the first use of human growth hormone (HGH) by bodybuilders, it’s remained an anabolic with plenty of conflicting ideas and opinions associated with it.

 A question you hear thrown around often is whether weight loss is possible when you are HGH deficient.

 There has been some talk about the possibility that some NBA players were using HGH.